(syllabus and calendar)

 Array of Dynamic Types

-Method overriding used with the best practice of moving common logic up to the superclass.
+Method overriding can be used with the best practice of moving common logic up to the superclass.
 Shapes have areas, but each subclass can override the area method for its special circumstances.
 What are the contents of the array created in line 127?
 Does it violate the rule that an array must collect objects of solely ONE type?

 object is triangle